 McWilliam's Wines received a GREEN rating in Greenpeace's inaugural 2009 Australia Pacific Guide to Alcoholic Drinks.
 The guide rates food and beverage companies according to their policies and actions to exclude ingredients derived from genetically engineered (GE) products.

-Over the last four years, McWilliam's Wines has invested resources into educating its growers and vineyard partners about environmentally responsible practices.
-This program has resulted in better soil management and analysis and more efficient water use.
+Over the last five years, McWilliam's Wines has invested resources into educating its growers and vineyard partners about environmentally responsible practices.
+This program has resulted in better soil management and analysis and more efficient water use, some examples are written below.

 A highlight of McWilliam's Wines environmental initiatives is the planting and cultivation of selected grasses between rows in the vineyards.
 This practice has seen a good reduction in soil erosion and increase in water retention.
 Mulching and the planting of vegetation within and around vineyard properties have also resulted in soil enrichment and restoration and erosion minimisation.